peteroupc/classic-wallpaper/uielements.md

 [^4]: ["Creating Windows XP Icons"](https://learn.microsoft.com/en-us/previous-versions/ms997636(v=msdn.10)).
 Similar advice was also given in _The Microsoft Windows User Experience_, which applies to Windows 98 and Windows 2000.

 [^5]: Modern guidelines recommend a 256&times;256 icon as well.
 Toolbar icons are traditionally offered in 16&times;16 and 20&times;20.
 The standard icon sizes in the OS/2 operating system are 16&times;16, 20&times;20, 32&times;32, and 40&times;40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64&times;64 occur.

+[^6]: Dithering is the scattering of colors in a limited set to simulate colors outside that set.